 One of the most common problems we deal with that no one sees coming is how to deal with issues with your neighbor’s plants.
-That can include tree removal where a tree straddles a property line, root systems that might impact construction projects they might have, dead or dangling branches, diseases – heck – even pests.
+That can include tree removal in Southern NH where a tree straddles a property line, root systems that might impact construction projects they might have, dead or dangling branches, diseases – heck – even pests.
 We give you all sorts of advice on this blog on how to manage your own trees, but what happens when you need to deal with someone else’s?

 Whether we like it or not – snow is just a part of life in New England in the winter.
 Unfortunately, snow and more particularly a lot of snow – can do quite a number on trees.
 Today’s blog is going to talk about what to do when or if snow damages your tree and what you can do about it heading forward.